-Forklift masts are basic components of a forklift, but depending on your warehouse design, it’s important you have the correct type on your forklift.
+Forklift masts are basic components of a forklift, but depending on your warehouse design, it’s important you have the correct mast type.
 There are four basic types of forklift masts: standard, duplex, triple stage and quad.

 Before purchasing your forklift, whether new or used, research the measurements required for your warehouse and daily operation.